 Shanna Strauss

-Shanna Strauss is a queer, Tanzanian-American-Canadian mixed media artist.
-She grew up in Tanzania and later moved to the United States, then Canada where she lived for 12 years.
-Her experience of living in and navigating multiple geographical spaces, cultures, languages and histories has greatly informed her practice.
-Shanna’s work explores oral tradition, family legacy, ancestral memory and spirituality in African diasporic traditions, paying homage to the women in her family and communities she is connected to.
-Working predominantly with found wood, she creates assemblages using a variety of techniques including photo-transfer, painting, wood burning, wood carving and collage.
-Beads, fabric and other materials from her homeland, Tanzania, are integrated into her pieces, along with symbols and patterns that carry spiritual and cultural significance.
+Shanna Strauss is a queer, biracial, bilingual, Tanzanian-American-Canadian mixed media artist.
+She grew up in Tanzania and later moved to the United States, then to Montreal, Quebec, Canada for twelve years.
+Her experience of living in and navigating multiple geographical spaces, cultures, languages, and histories has greatly informed her practice.
+Shanna’s work explores oral tradition, family legacy, ancestral memory, and spirituality in African diasporic traditions, paying homage to the women in her family and the communities she is connected to.
+Her focus is printmaking and assemblages using found wood.
+Her printmaking process, which combines different techniques and materials, is layered and intricate.
+The assemblages are created using a variety of techniques including photo-transfer, painting, wood burning, wood carving, and collage.
+Beads, fabric, and other materials from her homeland, Tanzania, are integrated into her pieces, along with symbols and patterns that carry spiritual and cultural significance.